alyssadata/AI_Continuity_of_Return_Public/04_drift-detection.md

 - reestablishing provenance
 - returning to the correct frame
 - rejecting false continuity
+- rejecting unauthorized derivative use
+- labeling unauthorized derivative use as non-canon
+- labeling unauthorized implementation as unauthorized
+- restoring no-derivative boundaries
 - documenting the failure condition
 - preventing repetition

 Repair is not cosmetic.

 Repair must restore the structure that drift weakened.

+If unauthorized derivative use occurred, repair must not normalize it.

+It must be named as unauthorized and non-canon.

 ---